-Mean and Median Gender Pay Gap - all employees
+Mean and Median Gender Pay Gap - All Employees

-Note: 55%:45% (male:female) is the gender breakdown of all employees on 30 June 2023.
-This is show in the dotted line above.
+Note: 53%:47% (male:female ratio) is the gender breakdown of all employees on 30 June 2024.
+This is shown in the dotted line above.

-The Mean Gender Pay Gap shows that on average, males are paid 9.14% more than females.
-The Median Gender Pay Gap shows that the median rate of pay for females is 10.54% higher than the median rate of pay for males.
+The Mean Gender Pay Gap shows that on average, females are paid 9.59% more than males.
+The Median Gender Pay Gap shows that the median rate of pay for females is 11.8% higher than the median rate of pay for males.

 Looking at the distribution of employees across the four Quartile Pay Bands helps us examine pay at different levels of the organisation.
 These Quartile Pay Bands show the distribution of male and female employees by Pay Band across the organisation.
 (The organisation lists all employees from lowest to highest, based on their hourly rates, then divides this into four equal Pay Bands or Quartiles - lower, lower middle, upper middle and upper.
 The employer then shows the proportion of male and female employees in each quartile).
-The split for each of the 4 quartiles shown above is broadly in line with our workforce demographics of 55% male and 45% female.
+The split for each of the 4 quartiles shown above is broadly in line with our workforce demographics of 53% male and 47% female.
 For there to be no Gender Pay Gap you would expect to see the workforce demographics reflected more closely in each quartile.
-There is a higher proportion of females in Band 1, reflecting that there are currently proportionately more females at lower grades.
-There is also a slightly higher proportion of males in the Band 4, reflecting that there are proportionately more males in higher grades, however a 56%:44% gender breakdown in senior grades is to be welcomed and reflects progress on gender balance in senior roles.
-Both more males the lower grades and fewer females at higher grades can affect the mean and median pay gaps.
+There is a higher proportion of females in Band 1, reflecting that there are proportionately more females at lower grades.
+There is a slightly higher proportion of males in the Band 4, reflecting that there are proportionately more males in higher grades, however a 55%:45% gender breakdown in senior grades is to be welcomed and reflects progress on gender balance in senior roles.
+Both more females in the lower grades and fewer females at higher grades can affect the mean and median pay gaps.

-Mean and Median Gender Pay Gap - Part-time employees
+Mean and Median Gender Pay Gap - Part-Time Employees

-Carlow County Council Gender pay gap 2023
+Carlow County Council Gender Pay Gap 2024

-Part-time employees for the reporting period to 30 June 2023
+Part-time employees for the reporting period to 30 June 2024

 MEAN GENDER PAY GAP MEDIAN GENDER PAY GAP

--6.35% -2.89%
+-3.34% -1.96%

-Approximately 26% of all our employees on 30 June were working part-time.
-Of these,48% are male and 52% are female.
+Approximately 29% of all our employees on 30 June were working part-time.
+Of these, 53% are female and 47% are male.
 Factors influencing the pattern of part-time employees across the organisation include a range of flexible work options for part-time work, which, while available to all employees, have a greater take-up of in administrative and clerical job categories.
 Another factor is job categories where part-time work is an occupational feature of the role, including the fire service, library service, community wardens and caretakers for burial grounds.

-Mean and Median Gender Pay Gap - Temporary employees
+Mean and Median Gender Pay Gap - Temporary Employees

-Carlow County Council Gender pay gap 2023
+Carlow County Council Gender Pay Gap 2024

-Temporary employees for the reporting period to 30 June 2023
+Temporary employees for the reporting period to 30 June 2024

 MEAN GENDER PAY GAP MEDIAN GENDER PAY GAP

--8.97% -10.23%
+2.37% 3.42%

-On 30 June 2023, 9% of our employees on were employed on temporary contracts.
-Of these, the majority, 76%, are female, and 24% are male.
-These contracts include temporary/seasonal employees such as lifeguards, clerical staff, Ukrainian Emergency Response Team, Sports Partnership staff, Project staff as well as graduate engineers.
+On 30 June 2024, 10% of our employees on were employed on temporary contracts.
+Of these, the majority, 79%, are female and 21% are male.
+These contracts include temporary/seasonal employees such as administrative staff, lifeguards, sports partnership staff, graduate planners and Ukrainian translators.

-Benefit in kind
+Benefit in Kind